Skrill Wallet

 3. Go to the received URL and click the Success or Decline button (depending on the amount specified in the request).

-4. Accept a callback with information about the payment result.
+4. Receive the final callback with information about the payment result.

-The full information about purchase process by using Skrill Wallet through Gate is provided in the section Purchases by using Gate.
+More information about processing purchases by using the Skrill Wallet method via Gate is provided in the One-time purchases by using Gate section.

 OneClick payments by using Gate

-To register or perform a test OneClick payment by using Gate, send a correct test request to the payment platform and accept a callback with information about the payment result.
-Full information about COF purchases by using Skrill Wallet through Gate is provided in the section COF purchases by using Gate.
+To process a test test OneClick payment by using Gate, send a valid test request for a payout to the payment platform and receive a final callback with information about the payout result.
+More information about processing COF purchases by using the Skrill Wallet method via Gate is provided in the COF purchases by using Gate section.

 Refunds by using Gate